Brunorwell/Production_Order/readme.md

     PRODUCTION_ORDER(Po_id[PK], Issue_Date, Beginning_date, Delivery_date, Total_2_To_One, OBS, Lot_id[FK], Weight_id[FK])

     ITEM_MOVEMENT(Item_movem_id[PK], Movement_id[PK], Quantity, Product_id[FK],Box_id[FK], Lot_id[FK], Po_id[FK])
 The table ITEM_MOVEMENT is responsible for storing the data that the machine operator needs to request items from the logistics department.
-The primary key of the ITEM_MOVEMENT is formed by two fields to ensure that each individual movement (Item_movem_id) can be associated with one Movement_id.
+The primary key of the ITEM_MOVEMENT is formed by two fields to ensure that each individual movement (Item_movem_id) can be associated with one "Movement_id"
 <br><br>
 Since only one production order can be associated with one logistics movement, the primary key from the PRODUCTION_ORDER table is referenced in the ITEM_MOVEMENT table.
 <p>